-Presents analysis of power, cylinder condition, valves and bearings in the automotive engine to establish the present condition, repairs or adjustments.
+Presents analysis of power, cylinder condition, valves and bearings in the automotive Presents analysis of power, cylinder condition, valves and bearings in the automotive engine to establish the present condition, repairs or adjustments.
 Lecture 2 hours.
 Laboratory 3 hours.
 Total 5 hours per week.